DanAnkers/CV/cv.rst

 Education
 ---------
-:1997-2000: Bachelor of Engineering in Elecronic Engineering at the University of Nottingham
+:1997-2000: Bachelor of Engineering in Elecronic Engineering at the University of Nottingham (2:2)

+ * Final year project involved building and programming a PIC microcontroller based data sampler and associated PC program (in C) to receive and save the data.

-:1995-1997: A Levels at Slough Grammar School: Maths, Physics, Computer Science, Psychology
+:1995-1997: A Levels at Slough Grammar School: Maths (C), Physics (C), Computer Science (C), Psychology (D)
-:1993-1995: GCSEs at Slough Grammar School
+:1993-1995: GCSEs at Slough Grammar School (5 A, 3 B, 2 C)

 Technical skills and certifications